Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 Exposure to Light

 Orientation, ceiling heights, window placement, and the relationship between your home and adjacent properties.
 Design coherence beats raw square footage.
-Light, ceiling ratios, circulation, and privacy screens sell faster and live better than “bigger” — and less than owners later wish they had weighted more heavily.
+Light, ceiling ratios, circulation, and privacy screens sell faster and live better than rooms you rarely enter.

 Factor 04